tolgakurt/eagle-parts-library/README.md

 Pin/plug connectors: With 1, 2, and 8 (4x2) legs.
 ESP8266E01: Development board.
 Enclosed PCB transformers: With single or double primary windings.
+Shortcuts: Since I cannot (and don't want to) print double sided PCBs, but I have to, these will behave as simple shortcuts over the PCB.
+Now, only a 5mm exist.
+This distance is from perimeter to perimeter.

 ## EAGLE settings
 Trace width: 0.4mm